duvitech-llc/Tello-SDK-Android/README.md

 Using Gstreamer to get the video stream back to the phone with low latency.

-Currently tested and validated on
+Currently tested and validated on:

-Pixel 		Android 9
+* Pixel 		Android 9
-Nexus 5x 	Android 8
+* Nexus 5x 	Android 8
-Nexus 6		Android 7
+* Nexus 6		Android 7

-Failing on
+Not Working On:

-Pixel 3		Android 10
+* Pixel 3		Android 10
-Pixel 2		Android 10
+* Pixel 2		Android 10

 I believe the failures are to do with the Android 10 operating system, need to investigate.